google

 Blender 3D importing DWG files?

 Well, if you were wondering about that, a new set of Python libraries developed by Stani will help you import DWG directly in Blender!
-If you want to know how to setup the libraries and be able to import DWG files, visit this link.
-The library is based in the actual scripts that import DXF files, with a similar set of tools and limitations.
+If you want to know how to set up the libraries and be able to import DWG files, visit this link.
+The library is based on the actual scripts that import DXF files, with a similar set of tools and limitations.

 blender3d-dwg-importing